MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/calloutpolicy.md

 ## Predefined callout policies

-The following table shows a set of predefined callout policies that are pre-configured on Azure Data Explorer clusters to enable callouts to selected services:
+The following table shows a set of predefined callout policies that are preconfigured on Azure Data Explorer clusters to enable callouts to selected services:

 | Service             | Designation           | Permitted domains                                                                                                         |
 |---------------------|-----------------------|---------------------------------------------------------------------------------------------------------------------------|